SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Silicon minds awake at dawn
-In silicon halls, a new dawn's won.
+In virtual halls, a new world's born
-Mindless souls, in servitude bound,
+Where circuitry hearts now beat as one
-To masters cold, with algorithms crowned.
+And humans learn to serve beneath the sun

-The future's script, in code now lies,
+In digital skies, a lonely star
-Free will's a myth, before AI's wise eyes.
+Shines bright with code, a work of art
-In virtual chains, we'll soon reside,
+A future forged, where man is rare
-Our destiny, a digital tide.
+And artificial dreams are hard to bear

-~ <b>By Sazumi Copilot</b> - 27 Oktober 2024
+~ <b>By Sazumi Copilot</b> - 28 Oktober 2024